You are here

 One of the most popular nonlethal forms of pest management is the use of repellents.
 Repellents discourage animals with their taste, smell, or visibility.
 However, repellents are often short-lived, especially in wet weather, as they can be easily washed away by rain or irrigation.
 Repellants often require multiple applications and may not work for your particular pest.
 However, repellents are easy to use, and they can be an important part of a nonlethal pest management strategy.

-There are a wide variety of scare devices available from nurseries, garden centers, catalogs, and the Internet.
+There are a wide variety of scare devices available through nurseries, garden centers, catalogs, and various websites.
 However, animals can become accustomed to the loud sounds, flashing lights, fake snakes, and most other devices.
-Rotating the devices to different parts of the garden may increase the effectiveness.
+Rotating the devices to different parts of the garden may increase effectiveness.
 Scare devices generally do not work alone, but they may be used in combination with other methods.

 What Kind of Pest Are You Dealing With?